WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 ### Date: 25 May 2021

 #### Who did you help this week?
-- Aida in discussing her ongoing work and OLS graduation
+- AM in discussing her ongoing work and OLS graduation
 - Book Dash folks
+  - KW: SO MUCH!
-- CS&S even fund review and debrief
+- CS&S event fund review and debrief
+  - KW: I'd love to build a more strategic connection w CS&S - I'm glad you are well connected there 🌠
-- The Carpenries CoC facilitator programme module
+- The Carpentries CoC facilitator programme module
+  - KW: WELL DONE STICKING WITH THIS WORK

 #### Who helped you this week?
 - Planning committee - they did so much
 - Lab members and KW in discussing the idea of culture change
-- Esther helped with GitHub workshop
+- EP helped with GitHub workshop
-- Emma with share out
+- EK with share out

 #### What did you achieve?
 - Collaborated with the Book Dash planning committee
+  - KW: Debrief planned ✔️
 - Book Dash - 5th edition is over
 - Collaborated on a few chapters and mentored folks

+KW: You did SUCH a great job - really really fantastic 📚📚📚💨💨💨

 #### What did you struggle with?
 - Nothing particular this week